pglen/pyvserv/README.md

     open another terminal window
     navigate to the pyvclient subdir
-    type ./pycli_hello.py
+    type ./pyvcli_hello.py

-The following (and more) should be printed on command line:
+The following (and more) should be printed on the command line:

-    ./pycli_hello.py
+    ./pyvcli_hello.py
     Server initial: ['OK', 'pyvserv 1.0 ready']
     resp ['OK', 'Hello', '6ccdaaf1-a22d-4140-9608-8fb93a8845af', '11812']
     Server quit response: ['OK', 'Bye', '11812']